elleismatic/stat133-final/README.md

 <img src="http://www.hpcwire.com/wp-content/uploads/2011/02/financialmodeling.jpg" alt="Financial Modeling" height="400"/>

 This project contains the source files required to reproduce the results in our Statistics 133 Final Project.
 This README will explain how to use these files.
+For full details, please visit `report/write_up.Rmd` or `report/write_up.pdf`.

 ## Directories and Files